 If I haven’t already said this to you yet, Happy New Year!

-If that’s the way you’re feeling right now, that’s awesome, I admire your passion and determination.
+If that’s the way you’re feeling right now, that’s awesome, I admire your good vibes, passion, and determination.

-To help boost your drive even more, I want to share with you 30 ways to make 2017 your best blogging year ever!
+To help boost your motivation, even more, I want to share with you 30 ways to make 2017 your best blogging year ever!

-I’m just as stoked as you are right now, I can’t wait to get started with reaching my goals for this year.
+I’m just as stoked as you are right now, I can’t wait to get started on my goals.

 Make 2017 your best blogging year ever, here’s how…